 The best short-term loans that you can get online from a direct lender are from LightStream because the company has loan amounts of $5,000 - $100,000 and a repayment period as short as 24 months.
 LightStream also handles the full loan process, from reviewing applications to collecting monthly payments, in all states.
 Most other short-term online loans are only from direct lenders in certain states.

 Among lenders that do a credit check, the easiest loans to get approved for are from LendingPoint.
 This online lender requires a credit score of 580 or higher for approval.
-LendingPoint loans also range from $2,000 - $36,500 for 24 - 72 months, and they have an APR range of 7.99% - 35.99%.
+LendingPoint loans also range from $2,000 - $30,000, require repayment in 24 - 72 months, and have an APR range of 7.99% - 35.99%.

 Types of Loans That Are Easy to Get

 A no credit check loan is the easiest type of loan to get approved for, though it isn't necessarily the best choice for everyone.
 No credit check loans are usually quite a bit more expensive than loans from lenders that check your credit.

 Many unsecured personal loans may be easy for people with bad credit to get approved for since they typically have a credit score requirement of 580 or higher.
 However, these loans are risky for lenders to offer since you do not have to put up collateral.

 Secured Personal Loan

 The reason secured personal loans are easy to get approved for is that you will have to put up collateral that the lender can keep if you don't pay the loan back.
 This minimizes the lender's risk, so the approval criteria are relatively easy to meet.

 A payday loan is a small, short-term loan that you pay back with your next paycheck.
 But payday loans are incredibly expensive compared to normal personal loans, so they are not worth pursuing except as a last resort.